Þorlákur Skúlason: Scholarly work

 As bishop, Þorlákur continued the publishing of religious works as his grandfather, Guðbrandur, had done.
-In total about 30 books were published under his direction, most notably the second full translation of The Bible in Icelandic.
+In total about 30 books were published under his direction, most notably the second full translation of the Bible into Icelandic.
 Known as Þorláksbiblía, it was largely a reprinting of the earlier Guðbrandsbiblía, but with revisions made based upon the Danish-language 1607 translation by Hans Poulsen Resen.
 Halldór Ásmundsson, the printer at Hólar, began printing the Þorláksbiblía in 1637 and completed it on 16 June 1644.

 He also translated several books by the German theologian Johann Gerhard, including Meditationes Sacrae in 1630 and The Daily Exercise of Piety in 1652.

 Þorlákur was also interested in archaeology and natural history, keeping up active correspondence with others in Iceland and abroad, including the Danish scientist Ole Worm.
 In 1647, he published in Latin a description of Iceland's natural world.
 Among other works, Þorlákur published was Björn Jónsson's history of the 1627 Barbary pirates' raid on Iceland.